 Cladograms are the most important tool used by evolutionary biologists because they document and organize existing knowledge about the properties of species and higher-order taxa.
 By invoking monophyly to systematize the 3.5 billion year history of life on Earth, they (a) enable evidence-based inference and (b) provide a conceptual framework for basic and applied biology.

-Implementing tree thinking in biology curricula is consistent with the National Science Education Standards, which state that students should learn to use the methodologies and tools from professional practice (American Association for the Advancement of Science, 2001; National Research Council, 1996, 2011).
+Implementing tree thinking in biology curricula is consistent with the Next Generation Science Standards, which expect students to acquire proficiency in using the methodologies and tools from professional practice (National Research Council, 2013).

 Overview.
 Our research on tree thinking falls into three broad categories: (a) Influences of diagram design on interpretations of evolutionary relationships, (b) assessing and improving students' tree-thinking skills, and (c) effects of prior knowledge about taxonomic relationships on tree thinking.
 Studies in the first group have a primarily cognitive psychological basis, with strong implications for education.
 Studies in the second group are rooted in science education while being informed by cognitive psychology.
 Studies in the third group reflect a more even mix of psychological and educational foundations.
 All studies are informed by expert knowledge of evolutionary biology.
 We have used a variety of different kinds of tasks, including those that require diagram comprehension, translation from one diagram format to another, and inference.
 Our measures of performance include accuracy, types of errors made, written explanations (evidence cited) in support of one's responses, and patterns of eye movements.